 Instead of funding bills further down the road, we spread any extra money across our sinking funds.

-Focusing on our sinking funds has helped us prepare for the unexpected much quicker this way.
+Focusing on our sinking funds has helped us prepare for the unexpected much quicker.

 However, once those get funded at a comfortable level, then we’ll probably start budgeting by month.